-In this article, I’ll explain (1) what title tags are, (2) why they are so important, and (3) how to write them so as to get more clicks to your website.
+In this article, you'll discover (1) what title tags are, (2) why they are so important, and (3) how to write them so you get more clicks to your website.

 The title tag is a snippet of code located in the head section of a web page.
 However, the title tag doesn't create anything that the visitor can see on the web page itself.

 Instead, it tells people and other platforms what the title of the web page is.
 In other words, a title tag is a 'meta' element - it identifies what the page is about.

 There are three main places where the title tag displays: a) the SERP snippet in the search results, b) the browser tab, and c) social media posts.

 In a SERP snippet, the title tag creates the clickable blue link:

 In a browser tab, the title tag displays as the title of the page:

 And in social media posts, the title tag displays as the title of the post:

 The most important role of the title tag, by far, is in the SERP snippet.
 This is the title of your web page as it appears to people browsing the search results in Google or other search engines.